ned-chambers/Improving_public_service_response_times_with_NYC311_data/README.md

 ## Contributors

-This end-to-end Data Analysis project was developed as part of the **Fullstack Data Analysis** training programme at **Jedha Bootcamp**.
+This end-to-end data analysis project was developed as part of the **Fullstack Data Analysis** training programme at **Jedha Bootcamp**.

 The project was a collaborative effort by:
-- **Ned Chambers** – dataset sourcing and business problem analysis, data cleaning and transformation, machine learning preparation and predictive modelling in Dataiku, data visualisation in Power BI, and documentation on GitHub.
+- **[Ned Chambers](https://www.linkedin.com/in/nedchambers/)** – dataset sourcing and business problem analysis, data cleaning and transformation, machine learning preparation and predictive modelling in Dataiku, data visualisation in Power BI, and GitHub documentation.
-- **Iryna Vorobiova** – data cleaning and transformation, exploratory data analysis and data visualisation in Python and Power BI, and dashboard wireframing and prototyping.
+- **[Iryna Vorobiova](https://www.linkedin.com/in/iryna-vorobiova-374604170/)** – data cleaning and transformation, exploratory data analysis (EDA), data visualisation in Python and Power BI, and dashboard wireframing and prototyping.
-- **David Charpentier** – data cleaning and transformation, data modelling and visualisation in Power BI, and documentation in PowerPoint.
+- **[David Charpentier](https://www.linkedin.com/in/david-charpentier-2b5479165/)** – data cleaning and transformation, data modelling and visualisation in Power BI, and PowerPoint documentation.

-The team worked together on data analysis, machine learning, and visualisation to derive actionable insights from NYC 311 Service Requests data for public servants to improve urban management strategies.
+Together, we conducted data analysis, machine learning, and visualisation to derive actionable insights from **NYC 311 Service Requests**, helping public servants improve urban management strategies.

 ---